MariuszFerdyn/ClaimsWebApp/README.md

 ## AADGuide-CodeSamples
 Code Samples for AADGuide

+**This branch focus only on ClaimsWebApp  and deploy it to the App Service, that it is created as a part of the pipeline https://github.com/MariuszFerdyn/ClaimsWebApp/blob/master/.github/workflows/main.yml.
+After that just go to the Authentication Page and you can ADD Microsoft Entra Single Tenant or multitenant app.**

 ### Description
 There are the code samples for the Azure Active Directory Guide
 Website: [https://aadguide.azurewebsites.net](http://aadguide.azurewebsites.net)